savanahatieno/Luna/README.md

 ## Description
 Luna is an app that help the community be productive and manage time with just a few clicks.

+##Functionality
+ *The user has option to login through email or google sign in *When one is logged in he/she is able to create a task right away *User is able to add or delete the task with the help of a few simple buttons *User is able to navigate through the drawer menu easily User can create a task depending on the time the task to be done e.g Today / Tomorrow

 ## Installation
 Clone this repository and import into **Android Studio**